rafigeovazi/FootballAnalysis/README.md

-# AI/ML Football Analysis system with YOLO, OpenCV, and Python⚽
+# AI/ML Football Analysis system with YOLO, OpenCV, and Python🏃‍♂️‍➡️👟⚽